ajfinch123/ajfinch123.github.io/docs/_posts/2020-09-08-shrunk_data.md

 While I presented our previous example as an easy way to understand PCA (and it is!), my primary motivation was to talk about neural networks.
 See, one of the chief problems with PCA is that it assumes linear relationships between features.
 The world is much more complex than that.

 One way to solve for this problem is to use an extension to PCA called *Kernel PCA*.
 This technique takes a non-linear transformation to the data and projects it into an inner product space (translation: it makes the data really big using some mathematical chicanery) and then performs PCA in that new space.
 There are a few problems with this technique.
-First of all, it's incredibly resource intensive - you have to construct a matrix of size $N x N$.
+First of all, it's incredibly resource intensive - you have to construct a matrix of size $$N x N$$.
 For reference, when I tried to do this for demonstration purposes on my machine, I got an error indicating that a 100k x 100k matrix would require more than 70 GB of space.
 That just isn't practical for most problems.
 The second problem (for us) is that KPCA isn't really invertible.  *In theory* you can train sometimes train an inverter to recover the original data, but in practice this isn't always the case.

 A much easier way to do this is to use a neural network, as we did above.
 The example above is an extraordinarily simple example of an *autoencoder*, which is any neural network that learns to compess a dataset and then recover it again.
 This can be incredibly useful, since it lets our network learn complex, nonlinear relationships in the data.
 Of course, it can only do this if we use nonlinear transformation layers.